Monday’s First Warning Forecast: A chilly morning and a cool week ahead

 Meteorologist Myles Henderson’s First Warning Forecast

 A cool week ahead… High temperatures this week will be near or below normal every day.
-Temperatures will start in the 40s and low 50s this morning.
 We will see mostly sunny skies through midday then a few extra clouds for the afternoon.
 A stray shower is possible but most areas will stay dry.
 Highs will only warm into the mid 60s, almost 10 degrees below normal.
 It will be a bit breezy today with NW winds at 5 to 15 and gusts to 20 mph.

 Expect partly cloudy skies this evening with mainly clear skies overnight.
 Lows will fall back into the mid 40s overnight.